Ever had a really slow day at the shop?

 Employees can’t do it all!
-A contractor is anyone you hire to perform a service for your business that is not an employee.
-If you pay this person more than $600 in a tax year you will need to file a 1099 return.
-You may hire a contractor that works as a:
+An independent contractor is anyone you hire to perform a service for your business that is not an employee.
+If you pay an independent contractor more than $600 in a tax year you will need to file a 1099 return.
+You may hire a freelancer that works as a:

 28. Shop supplies

 General supplies needed to maintain your shop and sell your goods and merchandise falls into this arena.
 Depending on the type of shop you own and your industry, these expenses will vary.

 - If you own a restaurant it could include smallwares (items under $500), linens, order pads, kitchen towels and rags, paper goods (toilet paper, paper towels), hand soap, and cleaning supplies.

 - If you own a boutique it could include bags, tissue paper, ribbon, register tape, pricing, and stickers.

 - If you own a salon it could include towels, brushes, combs, products used for styling, and blow dryers.